 Healing from Trauma provides a thorough orientation to the physiological and psychological dynamics of the trauma experience as well as a practical guide for healing.
 It's a great place to start.

-As the title implies, The PTSD Workbook provides trauma survivors with a practical guidebook for working through difficult symptoms such as flashbacks, nightmares, hypervigilance (i.e., living on eggshells), and dissociation.
-When combined with psychotherapy in which memories are reprocessed, these techniques can be very helpful in quickly learning to manage these difficult situations and return to a more normal life.
+The PTSD Workbook provides trauma survivors with a practical guidebook for working through difficult symptoms - flashbacks, nightmares, hypervigilance, and dissociation.
+When combined with psychotherapy and memory reprocessing, these techniques can help you learn to manage difficult situations and return to a more normal life.

 Books on Divorce, Recovery, and Remarriage

-Rebuilding provides a comprehensive guidebook from the initial shock of divorce to creating a new, vibrant future.
-The authors provide guidance in coping with the many difficult emotions related to divorce, such as grief, guilt, rejection, loneliness, and trust.
+Rebuilding is a comprehensive guidebook from the initial shock of divorce to creating a new, vibrant future.
+The authors provide guidance in coping with the many difficult emotions often related to divorce, such as grief, guilt, rejection, loneliness, and trust.

-Getting Past Your Break Up provides a non-nonsense guide for recovering from a potentially conflictual breakup by helping you set clear boundaries that allow you to focus on healing.
-The book also addresses how to make life easier for children during the divorce and strategies for moving on.
+Getting Past Your Break Up.
+A no non-nonsense guide for recovering from a breakup by helping you set clear boundaries that allow you to focus on healing.
+The book also addresses how to make life easier for children and strategies for moving on.

 The Co-Parenting Handbook guides parents through the separation and divorce process with a focus on minimizing negative effects on the children.
-It covers common areas of conflict, such as holidays, new partners, public spaces, and finances.
+This book covers common areas of conflict, such as holidays, new partners, public spaces, and finances.

 Saving Your Second Marriage Before It Starts guides you through a series of nine questions to reflect on whether you are ready to start again.
 It educates on essential relationship skills correlated with happy marriages.